Written Threat to Kill or Do Bodily Injury

 Making Digital Threats Electronically or in Cyberspace

-The courts in Florida have interpreted the statute broadly to include even written threats made on the Defendant’s Facebook page that were subsequently viewed by the alleged victim.
+The courts in Florida have interpreted the statute broadly to include even written threats made on the Defendant’s Facebook page that the alleged victim subsequently viewed.
 See O’Leary v.
 State, 109 So.
 3d 874, 877 (1st DCA 2013).

 In the O’Leary case, the court reasoned that “when a person composes a statement of thought and then displays the composition in such a way that someone else can see it, that person has completed the first step in …[the] definition of “sending.”

 When the threatened individual, or a family member of the threatened individual, views and receives the thoughts made available by the composer, the second step in the …definition is completed.
 At that point, the statement is “sent” for Section 836.10, Florida Statutes.

 The O’Leary court also cited a law review article by Jacqueline D. Lipton, Combating Cyber–Victimization, 26 Berkeley Tech.
 L.J.
 1103, 1127–28 (2011), explained that Internet technologies “generally do not involve communications sent directly to another.